 Surveys major theoretical perspectives in counseling; explores assumptions about human nature; client-centered, psychodynamic, cognitive-behavioral, Gestalt perspectives; elements of counseling relationship and ethical issues in counseling.
-Prerequisite: PSY220 or PSY201.
+Prerequisite: PSY220.

 PSY340 Personality Theories (4)

-Analyzes major theoretical approaches to personality, sampling from psychodynamic, cognitive, behavioral, humanistic, sociobiological and cross-cultural perpectives.
+Analyzes major theoretical approaches to personality, sampling from psychodynamic, cognitive, behavioral, humanistic, sociobiological and cross-cultural perspectives.
 Covers Freud, Jung, Horney, Erikson, Rogers, Murray, Skinner, Allport, Kelly and others.
-Prerequisites: PSY220 or PSY201 and one additional psychology course or permission of instructor.
+Prerequisites: PSY220 and one additional psychology course or permission of instructor.

 PSY342 Cognitive Psychology (4)

 Explores relationship between cognition and reality focusing on questions of meaning and value.
 Topics include perceiving, remembering, imagining, language and ecological approaches to psychology.
 Prerequisites: PSY257 and junior standing for majors.
 Permission of instructor for nonmajors.
-(Alternate years.
-Not offered 2012-13.)
 Lab fee.

 PYL342 Cognition Lab (0)

-Demonstrates various phenomena in perception, memory and imagination; major research project required.
-(Alternate years.
-Not offered 2012-13.)
+Demonstrates various phenomena in perception, memory and decision-making; major research project required.
 Lab fee.

 PSY347 Animal Behavior (4)

 Analyzes major theoretical approaches to animal behavior: ethology, behaviorism, psychobiology and sociobiology; implications for human development.
 Field trips and field observations.
-Prerequisite: PSY220 or 201 and one additional psychology course for majors.
+Prerequisite: PSY220 and one additional psychology course for majors.
 Permission of instructor for nonmajors.
-(Alternate years.
-Not offered 2012-13.)
+(Alternate years.)

 PYL347 Animal Behavior Lab (0)

 Field observations of animals in various settings.
 Research project required.
 (Alternate years.
-Not offered 2012-13.)
-Prerequisite: PSY257.
+Offered 2013-14.)
+Prerequisite: PSY257 or permission of instructor.
 Lab fee.

 PSY349 Physiological Psychology (4)